 The experts at Physicians Vein Clinics can talk to you about specific anti-inflammatory medications or supplements and dosages depending on your symptoms, severity and lifestyle.
 These products are generally designed to reduce swelling and supplement other forms of conservative therapies.

-Mild cases of spider veins and varicose veins often find relief and decrease in symptoms by using conservative therapies.
+People with mild cases of spider veins and varicose veins often find relief and decrease in symptoms by using conservative therapies.
 We can tell you more about expectations with a FREE varicose vein screening at Physicians Vein Clinics.
 Just call today to schedule your screening at one of our convenient locations.